 Wim Maeseele, the Belgian lutenist and continuo specialist based in Bruges, bought the second Afzelia 'Fugger' 6-course lute (against our better judgement we wanted to keep it as part of our collection of these lutes although we've since built another to replace it).
 He has recorded a CD of 6-course pieces, using it.

 As well as the rio rosewood-backed prototype made by Stephen back in 1981 (shown in its green-painted wooden case further up this page) we currently have four of our Fugger lutes in the workshop made from Afzelia.
 Palmwood, Pink Ivorywood, and Servicewood, and are planning to build 5 further examples over the next year or so: another in Purpleheart, one in Osage orange and one in Pagoda tree, the latter pair using rare timbers from Kew Gardens.
-The Osage orange example is now well underway, having been originally planned over the summer of 2004, but delayed due to pressure of work; it will not now be ready until the late spring of 2013.
-The planned Brazilwood instrument will also follow in 2013 (existing work commitments permitting); images of both will appear here in due course.
+The Osage orange example is now well underway, having been originally planned over the summer of 2004, but delayed due to pressure of work; it will not now be ready until later in 2014.
+The planned Brazilwood instrument will also follow in 2015 (existing work commitments permitting); images of both will appear here in due course.

 We've recently obtained some very green guaiacum wood (lignum vitae, Ligno Queiaco as it is called in the original Fugger document); it has incredible, interlocked, almost perfectly-regular striping (when we first saw the sawn, squared block, we thought that it was something synthetic, the striping seemed too parallel to be true).
 Hopefully we'll find the time sooner or later to add to the Fugger collection a (green) lute made from this; what we'd like to find next is some blue wood . . .

 We hope that you find the information on this Website to be interesting and helpful, and we look forward to hearing from you.